suaibmahmud/dice-stimulator/README.txt

 Here,
   main.py and dicestimulator.kv is attached.
-  dice stimulator using console.py is different file.
+  dice stimulator using console.py is a different file.

 For main.py and dicestimulator.kv:
 1. Create your own project